 In the first instance it may be helpful to contact the person who is working on your case to discuss your concerns and we will do our best to resolve any issues at this stage.
-If you would like to make a formal complaint, then you can read our full complaints procedure here [link to your process] Making a complaint will not affect how we handle your case.
+If you would like to make a formal complaint, then you can read our full complaints procedure here.
+Making a complaint will not affect how we handle your case.